310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
-Yup, of course.
-I’ll wait to hear back from you.
+Yeah, of course.
+I’ll wait to hear back from you guys, Isara.
 {% endbubble %}

-{% bubble Subaru %}
+{% bubble Subaru curious %}
 …Huh?
 Wait, isn’t there another third year in Ryuseitai?

 Shinkai-senpai, is it…?
 Couldn't you ask him to guide the first years?
 {% endbubble %}

-{% bubble Mao %}
+{% bubble Mao curious %}
 Ohh yeah, true.
 You don't need us for this, do you…?
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki awkward %}
 Mmm… Kanata doesn’t seem used to dealing with the first years either, and he's busy during summer — circumstances with his home, you see…

 So I'm not sure if he could do it.
+{% endbubble %}

+{% bubble Chiaki %}
 But yeah… I'll tell Kanata about it.
 If he joins in with your activities, I want you guys to lead them together with him.

 The thing is, he can be harder to deal with than the first years if you mess up… But I guess you’d get to practice dealing with a troublesome senior too…?